Code-Institute-Submissions/MS2-NorthShore-Reservations/README.md

 * Mid-project code validation: Errors of stray start tag were found.
 Errors were corrected by moving script links inside the body.
 * Final-project code validation: Errors of the element of "Button" must not appear as descendent of the "a" element were found and corrected by rewrite the code.
 * Error of mt-2 is not a margin value was found and corrected by replacing mt-2 with 2px.
+* Fixed the warnings of "maps is already defined" and "map used out of scope" by moving map declaration outside of if statement.

 ## Deployment
 The website was deployed to GitHub pages.
 Link to the site is [here](https://github.com/suping106/MS2-NorthShore-Reservations).